Decomposition of the longest element of the Weyl group using factors corresponding to the highest roots: Decomposition in

 Denote by $w_0$ the product of elements \eqref{eq_elems_1234}:

 We will prove that $w_0$ is the longest element in $W(E_8)$.
-But first we will transform them so that they have as few factors as possible. \begin{proposition} Elements $w_1$, $w_2$, $w_3$, $w_4$ are transformed as follows:
+But first we have to transform them so that they have as few factors as possible. \begin{proposition} Elements $w_1$, $w_2$, $w_3$, $w_4$ are transformed as follows:

 \end{proposition}